gaintpd/Chameleon/README.md

   * src, a directory containing the full source code.

-## Current Status
+## Current Status: <label style="color:red">End-of-life</label>

-Currently, Chameleon has the following features that are not complete:

-  * 6/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated. !!!
+6/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated.

-  * The subforce value of each piece MG EG needs to be improved.
-[OK]

-  * PSQT Bonus[PIECE_TYPE_NB][SQUARE_NB] values have been updated, but the values are still problematic and need to be improved.
-[OK]

-  * The eval function needs to be implemented and is now empty.
-[OK]

 ## Terms of use